It’s approaching midnight on Sunday night.

 While physicians’ and nurses’ burnout have been studied extensively, less research has been performed specifically to examine occupational therapy burnout.

 Yet, we are very liable to burn out and, in many cases, only after a few short years.
-If you look at two of the most rapidly growing non-traditional therapy Facebook groups out there (Non-Clinical Networking for Rehab Professionals and Alternative Careers for Rehab Professionals), you’ll find scores of burned out OTs and OTAs eager to be a part of this important conversation.
+If you look at the most rapidly growing non-traditional therapy Facebook group out there (Non-Clinical Jobs and Networking for Rehab Professionals), you’ll find thousands of burned out OTs and OTAs eager to be a part of this important conversation.

 Here are some of the reasons why that may be: